FLASK-SQLALCHEMY(1) Flask-SQLAlchemy FLASK-SQLALCHEMY(1)

 If a model or parent class sets __bind_key__, it will use that metadata and database engine.
 Otherwise, it will use the default metadata and engine.
 This is ignored if the model sets metadata or __table__.

-Customize this by subclassing Model and passing the model_class parameter to the extension.
+For code using the SQLAlchemy 1.x API, customize this model by subclassing Model and passing the model_class parameter to the extension.
 A fully created declarative model class can be passed as well, to use a custom metaclass.

 The default query class used by Model.query and lazy="dynamic" relationships.